-United Way is fighting inequity by growing our Parent-Child Home Program to reach 1,300 families in King County this year—a 30% increase!
+United Way is getting kids ready for kindergarten and fighting inequity.
+How?
+By growing our Parent-Child Home Program to reach 1,300 families in King County this year—a 30% increase!

 The Parent-Child Home Program zeroes in on the opportunity gap by supporting parents during the crucial years of children’s development… and it’s working.
 Thanks to you, and all of our generous donors, we’re now able to reach even more kids and families to prepare them to start kindergarten ready to succeed.
 We have all sorts of numbers and figures to prove this program’s impact, but this says it all: